hiidef/logd/_sources/message_format.txt

     timer: 3
     meter: 4

+Many of the stats types take an optional ``sampleRate`` parameter, which is a fraction from 1 of the number of events encountered that are sent to the server.
+For instance, if you encounter an event on the order of 1000/sec, you can apply a ``0.01`` sample rate, sending on average 10 packets/sec to logd, which will then apply the reverse of the sample rate to give you an approximation of the *real* rate.

 The messages are described below as they'd appear in a JSON document, but they should be encoded with a msgpack encoder and sent via UDP over the wire.